CHAPTER 2 (PART 1)

 I - [ V ] - I

-The following example demonstrates the use of both chord IV and V as auxiliary chords:
+The following example demonstrates the use of both chord IV (not in root position) and V as auxiliary chords:

 The appearance of the tonic chord in root position whilst the chord IV auxiliary chords are employed in second inversion emphasises the subordinate nature of the chord IV auxiliary chords in this example.
-It is for this reason that I have shown these chords with black notes in the harmonic outline.
-In contrast, the two occurrences of the chord V are in root position.
-The harmonic outline indicates the inversion of each auxiliary chord.
+In contrast, the two occurrences of the chord V are in root position, indicating the arrival of the cadence.
+The horizontal square bracket shows the extent of the static harmony.
+In this example, the static harmony encompasses the V - I cadence, and so, this brief phrase is made up of totally of static harmony.
+This topic will be further discussed in Chapter 6.

-In this example the IV chords could be interpreted as simply the result of auxiliary notes and not functional chords in their own right: the G-sharp and B of the tonic chord ascending to form the A and C-sharp of the subdominant chords at bar 7, 8 and 9.
+In this example, the IV chords could be interpreted as simply the result of auxiliary notes (shown in the examples by the letter "A") and not functional chords in their own right: the G# and B of the tonic chord ascending to form the A and C# of the subdominant chords at bars 7, 8 and 9 and return immediately to the G# and B.

 There are thus two types of auxiliary chord:

-b) Non-functional chords that arise mainly as a result of auxiliary notes.
+a) Non-functional chords that arise merely as a result of auxiliary notes i.e. voice leading.

 In either case, theses chords create static harmony.
-This distinction is not important at this stage but will be discussed further in the next chapter.
-The main difference is that the first type can take on further elaboration.
+The main difference is that the second type can take on further levels of voice leading elaboration.

 Here, again, the static nature of the harmony is emphasised by the retention of the tonic note in the base.
 This is usually referred to as a tonic pedal.
-Note that since the II7 chord arises as a result of the auxiliary and passing notes in the accompanying harmony, the 7th of the chord is relieved of its normal obligation to resolve downward.
-Pedal notes are frequently used under static harmony to underline the static nature of the chord movement.
+Note that since the ii7 chord arises as a result of the auxiliary and passing notes in the accompanying harmony, consequently the 7th of the chord is relieved of its normal obligation to resolve downward.
+As this piece is in the minor key chord ii is in fact a diminished chord (in this case with an added 7th) which is why this is shown as ii°.
+The auxiliary and passing notes are shown in the Harmonic Outline as "A" and "P".
+Pedal notes are frequently used under static harmony to underline the static nature of the chord succession.
 Pedal notes can be deployed under any auxiliary chords regardless of whether the tonic note forms a normal part of the auxiliary harmony.
+In the Harmonic outline, I've introduced some of the symbols to be used throughout this book and the Full Analysis Chapter to represent the underlying structure of the music.
+The structural notes are represented as white note heads and the voice leading as black note heads.
+The figured bass notation further documents the voice leading patterns.
+The cadential Chord V is elaborated by two appoggiaturas which create a cadential 6 4 chord (which is chord I in inversion) However, this is shown in the harmonic outline as black notes with tails (crotchets).
+This is to highlight the fact that they do not alter the underlying chord succession.
+Non-functional chords such as these will be explained in Chapter 3.

-It can be seen from these examples, the choice of auxiliary chord in the static harmony contributes to the style of the piece of music.
+It can be seen from these examples, the choice of auxiliary chord in the static harmony contributes to the style and period of the piece of music.

 The range of auxiliary chord possibilities can be further extended by the use of chromatic chords.
+The type of chromatic chord is a further indicator of style and period.
 Examples of these are given later in chapter 3.

 Next Section